LucaPennella/Intro_to_ML_23-24/README.md

-# Introduction to Machine Learning 2023-2024 (Mod.
-A)
+# Introduction to Machine Learning 2023-2024

 Course for the Artificial Intelligence and Data Analytics Bachelor Degree - University of Trieste